Connecting your IoT devices

 Are you interested in the fields of digital engineering?
 Do you want to learn more about the IoT devices?
 ENSSAT summer school is meant for you.
 Join us for an exciting and rewarding experience in the beautiful region of Brittany, Lannion, France.
 Held at ENSSAT, a French graduate engineering school part of the Grandes Écoles within Rennes university.

 Take the opportunity to enrich your academic skills, earn 4 credits, meet lifelong friends and have fun during our social activities.

 June 20tt - July 4th 2023 (in situ)

 Costs cover tuition fees, social events and social dinners, visits, accommodation, meals (breakfast, lunch, coffee breaks)

 ENSSAT / Rennes 1 university

 Lannion (Brittany), France

-• Only for advanced Bachelor and Master students, in the field of Digital Sciences and Technology (Electronics, Computer Science...).
+• Advanced Bachelor and Master students, in the field of Digital Sciences and Technology (Electronics, Computer Science...).

 • Skills in C language and signal processing basics will be welcome.